N-Erickson/termidar/README.md

 ### Supported ZIP Codes

-termiradar works with any valid US ZIP code.
+termidar works with any valid US ZIP code.
 Some examples:

 - `10001` - New York, NY
 - `60601` - Chicago, IL